-The mission of the Pennsylvania Military Museum is to preserve and honor Pennsylvania's military history from 1747 to the present with special emphasis on the 20th Century, interpreting for citizens and visitors the story of the Commonwealth's ‘Citizen Soldiers', civilian activities on the home front, and the contributions of Pennsylvania industry to military technology.
+The mission of the Pennsylvania Military Museum is to preserve and honor Pennsylvania's military history from 1747 to the present, interpreting for citizens and visitors the story of the Commonwealth's ‘Citizen Soldiers', civilian activities on the home front, and the contributions of Pennsylvania industry to military technology.
 Therefore, the Pennsylvania Military Museum collects artifacts relating directly to Pennsylvania's military history for exhibition in the museum.
 The principal period covered is from the Spanish American War to the present.

 As a general rule, the museum does not accept artifacts that are:

 - too large for storage or display within the museum space